 Some needs require tailored support from trained professionals.
 When these specific needs arise, we will contact relevant agencies.

-We are currently working with Rachel Farley, Speech and Language, to address the needs of several children in school.
+We are currently working with Rachel Farley, Speech and Language, to address the SLCN needs of several children in school.
 If we feel that your child would benefit from Speech and Language input, we will contact parents and carers to discuss our concerns.
 Rachel works closely with parents and carers to ensure that the strategies that are used in school are reinforced at home.
+If you feel that your child would benefit from Speech and Language assessment, please speak to their class teacher or contact the SENCO.

-We are also able to make referrals into Occupational Therapy Services and CAMHS when required.
+We are also able to make referrals into the Occupational Therapy Service and CAMHS when required.

 If we feel that outside agency support would be beneficial, we will contact Parents and Carers to discuss our concerns.
 Consent from Parents and Carers is required before any referrals can be made.